Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 Stream temperature models can be used for explanatory purposes (understanding factors and mechanisms affecting temperature) and for prediction.
 Predictions can be spatial and temporal including forecasting and hindcasting.
 Predictions across space are especially valuable because there is often a need for information at locations with little or no observed temperature data.
 For example, many states have regulations related to the management of streams classified as cold, cool, and warm waters (refs), but because of the tremendous number of headwater streams it is impossible classify most streams based on observed data.
 Therefore, modeled stream temperature is needed to classify most streams for regulatory purposes.
 Forecasting can provide immediate information such as the expected temperature the next hour, day, or week as well as long-term information about expected temperatures months, years, and decades in the future.
 Hindcasting can be used to examine temperature variability and trends over time and for model validation.
 Both forecasting and hindcasting are useful for understanding climate change effects on stream temperature regimes.

+Given the importance of temperature in aquatic systems, it is not surprising that there are a variety of models and approaches to understanding and predicting stream temperature.
 Stream temperature models are generally divided into three categories: deterministic (also called process-based or mechanistic), stochastic, and statistical [@Chang2013; @Caissie2006; @Benyahya2007].
 Deterministic models are based on heat transfer and are often modeled using energy budgets [@Benyahya2007; @Caissie2006].
 The models require large amounts of detailed information on the physical properties of the stream and adjacent landscape as well as hydrology and meteorology.
 These models are useful for detailed site assessments and scenario testing.
-However, the data requirements prevent the models from being applied over large spatial extents.
+However, the data requirements preclude the models from being applied over large spatial extents.

 Stochastic models attempt to combine pattern (seasonal and spatial trends) with the random deviations to describe and predict environmental data [@Chang2013; @Sura2006; @Kiraly2002].
 Stochastic models of stream temperature generally rely on relationships between air and water temperature then with random noise and an autoregressive correlation, often decomposed by seasonal and annual components.
 These models are mostly commonly used to model daily temperature fluctuations because of their ability to address autocorrelation and approximate the near-random variability in environmental data [@Kiraly2002; @Caissie2001; @Ahmadi-Nedushan2007].
-A limitation is that the physical processes driving temperature fluctuations are not elucidated with these models, they are used to describe features and patterns in a system and can therefore predict these patterns [@Kiraly2002].
+A limitation is that the physical processes driving temperature fluctuations are not elucidated with these models.
+They are generally used to describe characteristics and patterns in a system and to forecast these patterns in the future [@Kiraly2002].
 Additionally, stochastic models rely on continuous, often long, time series from a single or a few locations.
 Inference cannot be made to other locations without assuming that the patterns and random deviations are similar at those locations.

 As with stochastic models, statistical models generally rely on correlative relationships between air and water temperatures, but also typically include a variety of other predictor variables such as basin, landscape, and land-use characteristics.
 Statistical models are often linear with normally distributed error and therefore used at weekly or monthly time steps to avoid problems with temporal autocorrelation at shorter time steps (e.g. daily, hourly, sub-hourly).
-Parametric, nonlinear regression models have been developed to provide more information on mechanisms than traditional statistical models [@Mohseni1998].
+Parametric, nonlinear regression models have been developed to provide more information regarding mechanisms than traditional statistical models without the detail of physical deterministic models [@Mohseni1998].
 Researchers have also developed geospatial regression models that account for spatial autocorrelation within dendritic stream networks [@Isaak2010b; @Peterson2010; @Peterson2013].
 However, due to the complexity of the covariance structure of network geostatistical models, they are best used for modeling single temperature values across space (e.g. summer maximum, July mean, etc.) rather than daily temperatures [@Peterson2010; @Peterson2007; @VerHoef2010].
-Additionally, statistical machine learning techniques such as artificial neural networks have been used to model stream temperatures when unclear interactions, nonlinearities, and spatial relationships are of concern [@Sivri2009; @Sivri2007; @DeWeber2014].
+Additionally, statistical machine learning techniques such as artificial neural networks have been used to model stream temperatures when unclear interactions, nonlinearities, and spatial relationships are of particular concern [@Sivri2009; @Sivri2007; @DeWeber2014].

 In contrast with deterministic approaches, statistical models require less detailed site-level data and therefore can be applied over greater spatial extents than process-based models.
 They also can describe the relationships between additional covariates and stream temperature, which is a limitation of stochastic models.
 These relationships can be used to understand and predict anthropogenic effects on stream temperature such as timber harvest, impervious development, and water control and release [@Webb2008].
-Quantifying the relationship between anthropogenic effects, landscape characteristics, meteorological variables, and stream temperature allows for prediction to new sites and times using statistical models.
+Quantifying the relationship between anthropogenic effects, landscape characteristics, meteorological patterns, and stream temperature allows for prediction to new sites and times using statistical models.
 This is advantageous for forecasting and hindcasting to predict and understand climate change effects on stream temperatures.
 This is critical because not all streams respond identically to air temperature changes and the idiosyncratic responses may be predicted based interactions of known factors such as flow, precipitation, forest cover, basin topology, impervious surfaces, soil characteristics, geology, and impoundments [@Webb2008].

 We describe a novel statistical model of daily stream temperature that incorporates features of stochastic models and apply it to a large geographic area.
-This model handles time series data of widely varying duration from many sites using a mixed model approach to account for autocorrelation at specific locations within watersheds.
-It incorporates basin, landscape, land-use, and meteorological covariates for explanatory and predictive purposes.
+This model handles time series data of widely varying duration from many sites using a hierarchical mixed model approach to account for autocorrelation at specific locations within watersheds.
+It incorporates catchment, landscape, land-use, and meteorological covariates for explanatory and predictive purposes.
 It includes an autoregressive function to account for temporal autocorrelation in the time series, a challenge with other statistical models at fine temporal resolution.
 Additionally, our hierarchical Bayesian approach readily allows for complete accounting of uncertainty.
 We use the model to predict daily stream temperature across the northeastern United States over a 34-year time record.

 Methods
 -------
 ### Study area

-### Water temperature data

 **Map of data locations: size = amount of data, color/shape = training-validation - Kyle, Ana, or Matt make?
 See deWeber 2014 for example**

+### Water temperature data

+We gathered stream temperature data from state and federal agencies, individual academic researchers, and non-governmental organizations (NGOs).
+The data were collected using automated temperature loggers.
+The temporal frequency of recording ranged from every 5 minutes to once per hour.
+This data is consolidated in a PostgreSQL database linked to a web service at [http://www.ecosheds.org](http://www.ecosheds.org).
+Data collectors can upload data at this website and choose whether to make the data publicly available or not.
+The raw data is stored in the database and users can flag problem values and time series.
+For our analysis, we performed some automated and visual QAQC on the sub-daily values, summarized to mean daily temperatures and performed additional QAQC on the daily values.
+The QAQC was intended to flag and remove values associated with logger malfunctions, out-of-water events (including first and last days when loggers were recording but not yet in streams), and days with incomplete data which would alter the daily mean.
+We developed an R (ref) package for analyzing stream temperature data from our database, including the QAQC functions which can be found at [https://github.com/Conte-Ecology/conteStreamTemperature](https://github.com/Conte-Ecology/conteStreamTemperature).
+The R scripts using these functions for our analysis are available at [https://github.com/Conte-Ecology/conteStreamTemperature_northeast](https://github.com/Conte-Ecology/conteStreamTemperature_northeast).

+Stream reach (stream section between any two confluences) was our finest spatial resolution for the analysis.
+In the rare case where we had multiple logger locations within the same reach recording at the same time, we used the mean value from the loggers for a given day.
+In the future, with sufficient within reach data, it would be possible to use our modeling framework to also estimate variability within reach.

+Stream network delineation

 ### Meteorological (, Climatic,) and landscape data - separate landscape if use climate data for future projections